sysgears/apollo-universal-starter-kit/docs/mobileChat.md

 shown to the sender.
 If the user re-sizes or crops the image before sending, the device will store the _modified image_ to the cache (the original image stays unchanged.)

-When an image is sent via the chat, the other users first receive a message that an image was loaded, and the mobile app starts checking whether that image was already loaded before.
+When an image is sent via the chat, the other users are first notified that an image was loaded, and the mobile app checks whether that image was already loaded before.
 Put simply, the app searches for the image in the device's cache.
 If the image was found, then it's loaded directly from cache thus economizing the network traffic.
-Otherwise, the image is loaded by the app via the network.
+Otherwise, the image is loaded via the network.

 Before the image is loaded to the mobile chat, the users first see the pre-loader icon, and only after that the image is shown.